 Both Education Council and LAS Senate meet once a month in Fall/Spring.
 Please consult the School of Education Council website and/or LAS Senate website for information which may include committee leadership/membership, meeting times, and expectations.
 If no meeting times are listed, please contact one of the officers/conveners or contact the appropriate Academic Dean for more information.
 Curriculum Committee will not consider a Liberal Arts & Sciences or Education proposal until it has cleared LAS Senate or Education Council.

 The Curriculum Committee meets as needed (contingent on submitted proposal or other matters) during Fall and Spring semesters.
 Sometimes, they meet as often as once a week.
 Please consult the Curriculum Committee website for information including the checklist for curriculum committee review.
 Reach out to one of the officers/convenors or to Val McAllister (firstname.lastname@example.org) for more information.

 Because the Curriculum Committee includes representation from all academic divisions, members review proposals for their clarity, alignment with academic policies and campus-wide requirements, and the proposal’s impact on departments/divisions outside the proposing unit.
 In addition, ex officio representatives of Academic Affairs (Provost’s Office) and Enrollment Management assess registration and student-support considerations as well as SUNY and NYSED requirements.

 4. Faculty Senate

 The Faculty Senate meets once a month during Fall and Spring semesters.
-Please consult the meeting calendar [link coming soon] for meeting dates.
+Please watch Faculty Senate announcements for their meetings dates/times.
 The Faculty Senate typically invites the Program Lead to present the proposal at a Faculty Senate meeting and address any questions that faculty may have.